SanderRonde/home-automation/README.md

 The pressure module allows for detection of pressure and reponse to change in the pressure.
 For example someone is going to bed if additional pressure is felt in bed.
 Someone is sitting on a chair if additional pressure is felt on that chair.

+#### Explain

+The explain module records actions and how they occurred on top of the regular logging.
+This can then be used to later ask the server why it did something.
+Since there are quite a few input methods to this system, things sometimes occur without knowing the cause.
+While sifting through logs is possible, it's not a great experience.
+Simply saying "explain what you did" and hearing a step-by-step summary is a lot better.

 ### Controllers

 #### Telegram bot